PaulGreetham/wishlist/README.md

 ### Technical information

-- the shopping wish list is in a state object and _NOT_ in the DOM, which renders the view based on the stat
+- the shopping wish list is in a state object and _NOT_ in the DOM, which renders the view based on the state
 - uses Semantic html elements
 - uses a clear naming strategy for css and class names
 - uses BEM